Brian-Masse/Shorter/README.md

 ## **Change Log**

-- Drastically decreased the load time of the realm
+### **New Features**
-- Added a manual refresh to the post list
+- Added a pull down to refresh on the home page post list
+- Added notifications for when your friends post

+### **CHANGES**

+- Decreased the launch time of the app
+- Updated the app icon
-- Changed the maximum rotation angle for the realm loading view
+- Removed the rotation animation during app launch